How to Prove Liability in Birth Injury Cases

 A birth injury, on the other hand, “means you had a perfectly healthy child, but because of a medical mistake, [the baby or mother] has a serious health condition,” she says.

 There are many kinds of birth injuries.
-Some injuries may heal given time and medical attention, leaving minimal or no long-term impact.
-Other injuries, however, can result in long-term or lifelong impairments.
-Birth injuries include:
+Some may heal given time and medical attention, leaving minimal or zero long-term impact.
+Other injuries, however, can result in long-term or lifelong impairments:

 - Skull or collarbone fractures resulting from the improper use of forceps